khoitnm/git-analysis/README.md

    have 150 characters per line.
    So, with the same amount of code, the Back-End will have fewer lines.

+3. But there's one interesting note about the simplicity of the code: Sometimes, to make the code simpler, a developer must refine it a few times, and hence the total changed code across many commits may actually be higher while the total changed code in the final pull request may lower comparing to an unrefined code.
+   That's why I think if we look at the total changed words across many commits (not pull requests), it might give us a fairer view of for developers who want to improve the code quality.

 # Note about the application logic

 - The application will analyze based on the branch that is currently checked out.
 And then, it'll analyze the commits that